Chapter 12 : Everybody Seems So Happy

-Sirius let out an excited squeal that was far too out of character for a sixteen year old boy for me to tolerate.
+Sirius let out an excited squeal that was far too out of character for a sixteen-year-old boy for me to tolerate.
 We each sat down at the foot of our beds, where there was a pile of presents each.

 I was about to reach for the shiny blue package when there was a crash at the window.
 I jerked my head up to see a large, brown barn owl hovering in front of it.
 I opened it and smiled; the package was from Stephen.
-I had already sent him a book on Quidditch; he was hoping to try out from the team next year.
+I had already sent him a book on Quidditch; he was hoping to try out for the team next year.

-I decided to open that first, because it was in my hands, and a sparkly red bracelet and a huge block of chocolate.
+I decided to open that first, because it was in my hands, and came out with a sparkly red bracelet and a huge block of chocolate.
 That boy knew me too well.
 Unable to burden myself with jewelry, I attached the bracelet to my school bag.
 It sparkled whenever the sun hit it.

 I looked at the dark chocolate longingly and sunk my teeth into it.
 "Anastasia, I’m appalled it’s seven o’clock; you don’t need any chocolate."

 "Oh, of course not," I said, gesturing to him and the own chocolate he was biting into.
 "And you say that as if we don’t eat chocolate for breakfast every day."